Percent More or Less than Average Premium

 Employer policies are NOT true own-occupation: in fact, employers usually only offer the lowest of low disability insurance definitions—any occupation.
 This means regardless of the severity of your disability, you won’t be able to work anywhere.

-Employer policies are taxable: not only will you be unable to work anywhere else, any insurance benefits you collect will be taxed and thus leaving you with considerably less take-home income.
+Employer policies are taxable: not only will you be unable to work anywhere else, but any insurance benefits you collect will be taxed and thus leaving you with considerably less take-home income.

 Employer policies are non-transferable: think again if you decide to move on from your employer and want to bring your disability insurance policy with you.
-Any money you’ve paid in to your employer’s disability insurance policy will go down the drain.
+Any money you’ve paid into your employer’s disability insurance policy will go down the drain.

 When you work with Pattern, we work with you to complete 3 simple steps: